fe-lang/blog/content/posts/bountiful-break-things-and-get-paid.md

 date = "2022-12-06"
 +++

+**UPDATE: Someone was lucky enough to already take the bounty.
+Here's [a short twitter thread explaining what happened](https://twitter.com/official_fe/status/1600810003253719040).
+We will restart the contest soon!**

 Today we are unveiling the *bountiful* project.
 It is - to our knowledge - the first Fe code deployed to the Ethereum mainnet.
 This marks an important milestone for Fe on its road to become a production-ready EVM language.